Repatriated Pakistanis Undergo Corona Screening Test At IIA - UrduPoint

 Repatriated Pakistanis Undergo Corona Screening Test At IIA

-At least 141 nationals repatriated from the Doha and Dubai airports in Thursday Morning were screened by the health authorities at the Islamabad International Airport (IIA) to prevent further spread of the covid-19
+At least 141 nationals repatriated from the Doha and Dubai airports on Tuesday morning were screened by the health authorities at the Islamabad International Airport (IIA) to prevent further spread of the Covid-19

-ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Mar, 2020 ):At least 141 nationals repatriated from the Doha and Dubai airports in Thursday Morning were screened by the health authorities at the Islamabad International Airport (IIA) to prevent further spread of the covid-19.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Mar, 2020 ):At least 141 nationals repatriated from the Doha and Dubai airports on Tuesday morning were screened by the health authorities at the Islamabad International Airport (IIA) to prevent further spread of the Covid-19.

 According to the Ministry of Overseas Pakistanis and Human Resource Development, the government arranged two special flights for the expatriated Pakistanis who were stuck up at different airports of Qatar and the United Arab Emirates due to partial suspension of International flights by Pakistan.